The Importance of Tube Fiber Laser Cutting Machines for Manufacturing

 Tube Size and Shape Compatibility

 Check the maximum and minimum tube diameters the machine can handle.
-Also, confirm it supports the shapes you work with, such as round, square, or oval.
+Confirm it supports the shapes you work with, such as round, square, or oval.

 Laser Power